-On each step of your work, you need to understand the reasons for some requirements occurrences.
-If you understand business requirement it is much easier to create optimal solution requirements.
+At each step of your work, you need to understand the reasons for some requirements occurrences.
+If you understand business requirements it is much easier to create optimal solution requirements.

 Business requirements are the highest level of requirements and are developed during Enterprise Analysis activities.
 They define the high-level goals, objectives, and needs of the organization.
 Business requirements are progressively elaborated into the next level of detail, the stakeholder requirements.

 Stakeholder requirements define the needs of stakeholders and how they will interact with a solution.
 Stakeholder requirements bridge between the high-level business requirements and the more detailed solution requirements.